Biking long-distance? Tips for the perfect expedition.

 As far as the workplace goes, it’s important that you take care of essential matters before heading out.
 It’s important to let those filling in while you’re away know that you intend to avoid work-related communication, so that you can truly enjoy your downtime.
 This includes not taking phone calls or reading and responding to emails, a big temptation thanks to our wired society.
 Have a plan in place that your team members have access to in case any emergencies arise.

-Whether it’s the Chaparral Rail Trail or the San Antonio RiverWalk, it’s worth it to remember the risks of going on a long-distance biking tour by yourself, assuming this is indeed how you plan to experience your trip.
+Final Thoughts Whether it’s the Chaparral Rail Trail or the San Antonio RiverWalk, it’s worth it to remember the risks of going on a long-distance biking tour by yourself, assuming this is indeed how you plan to experience your trip.

 Study YouTube videos on how to fix your bike in case of an accident or malfunction.
 Foresight will get you out of many a prickly situation, so be smart and learn how to grip that safety Torx wrench and Phillips screwdriver with aplomb before you hit the Texas trails.